sachinhasija/redux-saga-chatApp/README.md

-A simple chat applicated built using React, Redux, Redux-saga and web sockets.
+A simple chat application built using React, Redux, Redux-saga and web sockets.